Skip to main content

 print(f"[{icon}] {r['message']} ({r['source']})")

 When to use: Before filing, after the document is finalized.
-This is the comprehensive check.
-What you get: All checks the engine supports — limits, formatting, structure, privacy, consistency, and judge-specific standing order rules.
+This runs every available check.
+What you get: All checks: limits, formatting, structure, privacy, consistency, and judge-specific standing order rules.

 Pattern 3: Rules lookup